Picking the best developer for your project

 Take the time to read each profile in some detail which will give you a great feel for the skills and experience of the developer, and if they are heading up a development team the suitability of the team as a whole.
 Remember that this is where the developer is given the opportunity to present their Magento development experiences in the best possible light, so each profile should show you the best the developer or team has to offer.

 After reading a profile, if a particular developer stands out then it's a great idea to dig a bit deeper by looking at the details that are external like their open-source projects/contributions, profiles, showcase website, and if you feel like it's needed actually contact any references.

 With such a wealth of information, you should then be in an excellent position to decide on the strongest developer for your project and it's time to make contact directly.

-Weigh the developer's replies to your questions both against the information in the two blog posts linked above, but also against your gut feeling.
+Weigh the developer's replies to your questions both against the information in the two blog posts, but also against your gut feeling.
 With the amount of information you already have, and knowing the reasons you selected the developer as a strong option in the first place, you will often find that your gut feeling on how suitable they might be for your project is the right one.

 Making the final decision

 Now you should have everything you need to make a confident final choice on who is the right developer or team to use for your project.
 So let them know, and congratulations on finding the best Magento developer for your project!

 Even though you are not in any way tied into using Developer Connection, it's still important that you start, and once complete end the project from the account area.
 This is important for a couple of reasons.
 Firstly it affects the automatic matching logic because the system doesn't otherwise know that the developer or team has started work on your project, but it also informs the other developers who have been matched to your project that you have chosen to select another developer on this occasion.

 So create your project with us today to get access to our wide range of top UK based Magento developers!